d-krupke/cpsat-primer/README.md

 For solving the classical TSP, you should use the extremely powerful solver [Concorde](https://www.math.uwaterloo.ca/tsp/concorde.html).
 There is also a separate [part in ortools](https://developers.google.com/optimization/routing) dedicated to routing.
-If it is just a subproblem, you can add a simple constraint by encoding the allowed edges a triples of start vertex index, target vertex index, and literal/variable.
+If it is just a subproblem, you can add a simple constraint by encoding the allowed edges as triples of start vertex index, target vertex index, and literal/variable.
 Note that this is using directed edges/arcs.
+By adding a triple (v,v,var), you can allow CP-SAT to skip the vertex v.

 > If the tour-problem is the fundamental part of your problem, you may be better served with using a Mixed Integer Programming solver.
 Don't expect to solve tours much larger than 250 vertices with CP-SAT.